paulOgwulumba/mern-docker/README.md

 2. Make sure you have a Docker Daemon running, then run this command at the root folder of the repository: sudo docker-compose up -d
 3. To view the React App, open localhost:3000 on your browser.
+4. To stop the network, run this command: sudon docker-compose down